ReadShortly/ReadShortly/README.md

 ### 🔑 Gemini API Key

+By default, the extension uses a shared Gemini API key to get you started.
+If you encounter usage limits, you can provide your own API key.

 You can configure your API key in **three ways**:

 #### 1. 🔧 In the extension UI: